AnishDomain/blazedemo-automation/README.md

-saucedemo site automation
+Blazedemo site automation

 URL:https://demoblaze.com/index.html

 This project uses Plawright to perform end-to-end testing of a web application.
-It demonstrates best practices for writing, organizing, and running automated UI tests with Cypress.
+It demonstrates best practices for writing, organizing, and running automated UI tests with Playwright.

 Features